 - Online transaction processing

-- Online full and incremental backup
+- Online full, differential and incremental backups

 - Automatic crash recovery

-- Automatic incremental backup
+- Automatic incremental backups

 - Automatic statistic updates

 - Database consistency checking

 - Multiple journal files

 - Optional BLOB backup

 Storage Management

 DBMaker's modern storage management facilities provide flexible data storage with simple management and configuration.
 There is no practical limit on the number of rows in a table, or on the number of tables in a database.
 A table may even span multiple disks.
 DBMaker also enhances the development of applications that can dynamically adjust to the user's needs with its support of online table schema editing.